JaneliaSciComp/SongExplorer/README.md

 ~/.ssh:/root/.ssh` to `SONGEXPLORER_BIN`.

-* You might need to use ssh flags `-i /ssh/id_rsa -o "StrictHostKeyChecking no"` in "configuration.pysh".
+* You might need to use ssh flags `-i /ssh/id_rsa -o "StrictHostKeyChecking no"` in "configuration.py".

 If you do not have a shared file system, the SongExplorer image and configuration file must be separately installed on both computers, and you'll need to do all of the compute jobs remotely.

-Lastly, update "configuration.pysh" with the name of the user and IP address of the server.
+Lastly, update "configuration.py" with the name of the user and IP address of the server.
 As when doing compute locally, SongExplorer uses a job scheduler on the server to manage resources.
 The per-task resources used are the same as specified for the local machine in `<task>_{gpu,cpu}_{ncpu_cores,ngpu_cards,ngigabytes_memory}`.

-    $ grep -A2 \'server configuration.pysh
+    $ grep -A2 \'server configuration.py
     # URL of the 'server' computer
     server_username="arthurb"
     server_ipaddr="c03u14.int.janelia.org"